-Our 'pupil reports' will help you to get to know more about the curriculum which each child follows and will describe their strengths, achievements and areas for development so you know what encouragement and support you can give.
+Section 9: Reporting Reporting will be ongoing and comprise of a range of activities which can include children presenting their learning, newsletters and ongoing oral discussions.
+Our 'learner reports' will help you get to know more about the curriculum which each child follows and will describe their strengths, achievements and areas for development so you know what encouragement and support you can give.
+In addition, there will be parents' meetings which offer you the opportunity to discuss how your child is progressing.

 We welcome any comments or additional information from parents to help us provide the best possible education for your child.

-In Muiredge aspects of children's learning will also be reported through the school website, school app, showcased through class assemblies and 'Snapshot Weeks'.
-Snapshot Week allows learning across the curriculum to be profiled and provides opportunities for pupils, parents and teachers to talk about learning and next steps.
-Snapshot work is then sent home and pupils can engage in a learning dialogue with parents and go on to set targets for the term ahead.
+In Muiredge, aspects of children's learning will also be reported through the school website, school app, showcased through class assemblies and our Twitter feed, so please follow us!